Recently added item(s)

 You have no items in your basket.

-In 2005, British psychologist Dr Cliff Arnall came up with the description “Blue Monday”, the third Monday of January each year statistically shown to represent a peak in the population feeling low, in a bid to encourage people to take a positive outlook this time of year as an opportunity for new beginnings and change.
-For 2019, this falls on 21st January.
+In 2005, British psychologist Dr Cliff Arnall coined the term “Blue Monday” to describe the third Monday of January, which coincides with a peak in the general population feeling low.
+He did so in a bid to encourage people to take a positive outlook at this time of year as an opportunity for new beginnings and change, and this year Blue Monday falls on 20th January.

-The post-Christmas period can leave many of us feeling drained, low in energy, and overwhelmed by general society messages of New Year’s resolutions and the idea that we in some way need to constantly better ourselves by making seemingly impossible changes to our daily life.
+The indulgent end of year festivities can leave many of us feeling drained, low in energy, and overwhelmed by general society messages of New Year’s resolutions and the idea that we in some way need to constantly better ourselves by making seemingly impossible changes to our daily life.
 Others may view this “pressure” as an opportunity to make a change, gathering the motivation and momentum required to maintain long term behaviour change.

 Inflammation is a major contributory factor in diseases of the nervous system.
-This can be caused by various dietary and environmental factors, for example stressful situations, negative emotions,4 low antioxidant intake,5 gluten intolerance,6 or excess alcohol and sugar.7 Whilst some of these factors are beyond our control, we can take steps to promote health and wellbeing to counterbalance this by focusing on those we can do something about, helping us adapt better to those factors in our lives that we cannot control.
+This can be caused by various dietary and environmental factors, for example stressful situations, negative emotions,[iv] low antioxidant intake,[v] gluten intolerance,[vi] or excess alcohol and sugar.[vii]
+Whilst some of these factors are beyond our control, we can take steps to promote health and wellbeing by focusing on those we can control, helping us adapt better to those factors in our lives that we cannot control.

-The importance of the gut microbiome in relation to mental health is staggering with findings that out of over 1000 people suffering digestive disorders, 84% also experienced anxiety and 27% depression.8 Gut dysbiosis is emerging as a key factor involved in nervous dysfunction, such as mental illnesses including anxiety.9
+The importance of the gut microbiome in relation to mental health is staggering with findings that out of over 1000 people suffering digestive disorders, 84% also experienced anxiety and 27% depression.[viii]
+Gut dysbiosis is emerging as a key factor involved in nervous dysfunction, such as mental illnesses including anxiety.[ix]

 The changes need not feel overwhelming.
 Here are some ideas that may help point you in the right direction for a healthier body and mind:

-With many of these dietary and lifestyle factors well within our control, we can support ourselves and our families in daily lives by making small simple changes and sticking to them, minimising any potential impact of Blue Monday and increasing our overall sense of wellbeing.
+With many of these dietary and lifestyle factors well within our control, we can support ourselves and our families in their daily lives by making small simple changes, making it easier to stick to them, therefore minimising any potential impact of Blue Monday and instead positively increasing our overall sense of wellbeing.

 The brand you can talk to:

-We have a team of Nutritionists at the end of our advice line, open to you, for product support and advice (5 days a week).
-0121 433 8702 or email@example.com
+We have a team of friendly Nutritionists at the end of our advice line, open to you, for free expert health and product advice (5 days a week).
+0121 433 8702 or email@example.com.

 Or head to our advice page where you can find Healthnotes.